ythecombinator/resume/resumes/markdown/en.md

 **2nd place** @ *III Startup Weekend Fortaleza*

-> I worked as a Front-End/Mobile developer in the project *Chego Lá* which is a solution for monitoring school performance that scored 2nd place in the [III Startup Weekend Fortaleza](http://www.up.co/communities/brazil/fortaleza/startup-weekend/4487).
+> I worked as a front─end/mobile developer in the project *Chego Lá* which is a solution for monitoring school performance that scored 2nd place in the [III Startup Weekend Fortaleza](http://www.up.co/communities/brazil/fortaleza/startup-weekend/4487).

 **2nd place** @ *I Feira de Hardware & Software (FHS) do Instituto Federal de Educação, Ciência e Tecnologia do Ceará (IFCE)*

-> I worked as a Full-Stack developer in the project *WebCampi* which is an innovative academic content sharing network that scored 2nd place in the Software category of an internal competition at Instituto Federal de Educação, Ciência e Tecnologia do Ceará (IFCE).
+> I worked as a full─stack developer in the project *WebCampi* which is an innovative academic content sharing network that scored 2nd place in the Software category of an internal competition at Instituto Federal de Educação, Ciência e Tecnologia do Ceará (IFCE).

-**Top Student** @ *Instituto Brasil-Estados Unidos no Ceará (IBEU-CE)*
+**Top Student** @ *Instituto Brasil─Estados Unidos no Ceará (IBEU─CE)*

-> Recognition for the outstanding result in the Teens Course at IBEU-SEDE (2012/2).
+> Recognition for the outstanding result in the Teens Course at IBEU─SEDE (2012/2).

 ## Projects